iterative/dvc.org/content/docs/user-guide/external-dependencies.md

 Currently, the following types (protocols) of external dependencies are
 supported:

-- Local files and directories outside of your <abbr>workspace</abbr>
-- SSH
 - Amazon S3
 - Microsoft Azure Blob Storage
 - Google Cloud Storage
+- SSH
 - HDFS
-- HTTP
+- Local files and directories outside the <abbr>workspace</abbr>

 > Note that these are a subset of the remote storage types supported by
 > `dvc remote`.